WWE News: Major Details Revealed For Seth Rollins’ Return to ‘Raw’ Tonight

 The timetable for a torn MCL is somewhere between six to eight weeks, which means that Seth is in serious danger of missing his second straight Wrestlemania.
 The best case scenario is Seth Rollins would be cleared for the event with WWE doctors only a few days before the grandest stage of them all.
 However, the WWE Universe won’t have to wait much longer because Rollins is making a major announcement on Raw tonight.

-It’s been reported that Seth Rollins will be appearing on Raw tonight, and the assumption has been that he’ll finally be addressing his status for Wrestlemania 33.
-The latest injury update for him claimed that WWE doctors are claiming that he will not be able to compete, and WWE officials will be forced to cancel the feud between HHH and Rollins.
+It’s been reported that Seth Rollins will be appearing on Raw tonight and the assumption has been that he’ll finally be addressing his status for Wrestlemania 33.
+The latest injury update for him claimed that WWE doctors are claiming that he will not be able to compete and WWE officials will be forced to cancel the feud between HHH and Rollins.
 However, some new details have been revealed for his return to WWE television.

 According to a new report, Seth Rollins was only going to be featured in an interview segment with Michael Cole on Raw tonight.
 However, it’s confirmed that Rollins is actually in Green Bay for tonight’s show, so he could be appearing in front of the camera as well.
 It’s been reported that if Seth is coming to Raw with good news, WWE officials may keep him off WWE television until Wrestlemania for him to fully recover in time.